glitch-game-club/glitch-game-club/CONTRIBUTING.md

 ### Guidelines for Contributing games

 Please follow the following guidelines for the format and approach of your games.

-An exemplar game can be viewed here.
+[Sample games can be viewed here.](https://github.com/mickfuzz/mozilla_html5_game_clubs/tree/master/games)

 #### Game Project Structure